Master of the Horse: Master of the Horse (United Kingdom)

+Historical role

 The Master of the Horse in the United Kingdom was once an important official of the sovereign's household, though the role is largely ceremonial today.
-The master of the horse is the third dignitary of the court, and was always a member of the ministry (before 1782 the office was of cabinet rank), a peer and a privy councillor.
+The master of the horse is the third dignitary of the court, and was always a member of the ministry (before 1782 the office was of cabinet rank), a peer and a privy counsellor.
 All matters connected with the horses and formerly also the hounds of the sovereign, as well as the stables and coachhouses, the stud, mews and previously the kennels, are within his jurisdiction.

 The practical management of the Royal Stables and stud devolves on the chief or Crown Equerry, formerly called the Gentleman of the Horse, whose appointment was always permanent.
 The Clerk Marshal had the supervision of the accounts of the department before they are submitted to the Board of Green Cloth, and was in waiting on the Sovereign on state occasions only.

 Exclusive of the Crown Equerry there were seven regular equerries, besides extra and honorary equerries, one of whom was always in attendance on the Sovereign and rode at the side of the royal carriage.
 They were always officers of the army, and each of them was on duty for about the same time as the lords and grooms in waiting.
 There are still several pages of honour who are nominally in the master of the horse's department, who must not be confounded with the pages of various kinds who are in the department of the Lord Chamberlain.
-They are youths aged from twelve to sixteen, selected by the sovereign in person, to attend on him at state ceremonies.
-At the Coronation they assisted the groom of the stole in carrying the royal train.
+They are youths aged from twelve to sixteen, selected by the sovereign in person, to attend on him or her at state ceremonies.
+At King Charles III's coronation they assisted the Groom of the Robes in carrying the royal train.